kingluddite/web-dev-notes/frontend/gatsby/udemy/358n-gatsby-tutorial-and-projects-course/section-03-portfolio-project/07-projects-query.md

 # Projects Query
-* Make sure to find all and one for projects to make the api public
+* Make sure to find all and one for projects to make the API public

 ## also do this for api
 `gatsby-config.js`